tburnett/wtlike/README.md

 1. Extract photons
 2. Evaluate exposure, using the effective area tables and a spectral assumption.
 3. Determine the weight for each photon, using the table for the source.
 See the module [weights](https://tburnett.github.io/wtlike/weights) for details.
-4. For each photon's livetime, determine the exposure $\tau$.

-The result is a photon DataFrame, containing for each photon, the time $t$ in MJD units, $w$,  and $\tau$.
+The result is a photon DataFrame, containing for each photon, the time $t$ in MJD units, $w$.

 This class is a superclass of the user interface class `WtLike` introduced above.